Yoric/fosdem24/slides.md

 - A program is a _circuit_.
 - Programming languages exist.
-- ... but the hardware isn't quite there yet.
+    - ... for model hardware.

 [comment]: # (!!! data-auto-animate)